 Enchanting Floral Archways

-Floral archways have remained the evergreen go-to choice for a grand entrance for event planners for centuries.
+Floral archways have remained the evergreen go-to choice for a grand entrance.
 Not only are they more affordable than several other fancy entrance options, but they are stimulating to more than just one sense.
 Everyone loves a good whiff of fresh florals!

-Engaging the 5 senses at an event is a must.
-According to a survey on multi-sensory events, London & Partners and CWT Meetings & Events found that 78 percent of meeting planners said a multi-sensory event is a more memorable experience for event participants.
-The proof is in the research if you are looking for a grand entrance to really wow your guests you need to engage all five senses!
+Speaking of smelling flowers, engaging the five senses at an event is a must.
+According to a survey on multi-sensory events, London & Partners and CWT Meetings & Events found that 78% of meeting planners said a multi-sensory event is a more memorable experience for event participants.
+The proof is in the research: if you are looking for a grand entrance to really wow your guests, you need to engage all five senses!

 Engaging Interactive Games